wormholer/KAP-manual/en/introduction/concepts.en.md

-This sections introduces the basic concepts used in KAP.
+This section introduces the basic concepts used in KAP.

 ### Cube
 * __Table__ - Table is the source data of cube.
 Before creating a cube, KAP need to sync tables from data source (typically Hive), including table name, columns, and types etc.